Compass Vehicle Services

 What is Car Leasing?

 Similar to renting a flat or house, leasing a vehicle requires that you sign a contract and pay a monthly amount for a set period of time.
 When the contract is up, you can simply hand the keys back to the vehicle leasing company.
-Unlike car hire, where you rent a car for a couple of days or so, car leasing is long-term renting.
+Unlike car hire, where you rent a car for a couple of days or so, new and used car leasing is long-term renting.
 In some cases, you may have the opportunity to buy the car in time.

 The Benefits of Vehicle Leasing